Program overview

 • Interdisciplinary collaboration with departments such as Gender and Women's Studies and Gerontology.

-• Access to a supportive academic community that fosters critical thinking and innovative research.
+• Access to a supportive academic community focused on research and scholarship.

 Career Options

-• Research Assistant: Support research projects in academic or private sector settings, assisting with data collection and analysis.
+• Research Assistant: Support research projects in academic or clinical settings, assisting with data collection and analysis.

-• Behavioral Analyst: Work with individuals to assess and improve behavioral issues, often in educational or clinical settings.
+• Behavioral Analyst: Work with individuals to assess and improve behavioral issues, often in educational or clinical environments.

 • Human Resources Specialist: Utilize psychological principles to enhance employee well-being and organizational effectiveness.

-• Policy Analyst: Analyze and develop policies related to mental health, education, or social services, using research to inform decision-making.
+• Policy Analyst: Analyze and develop policies related to mental health and social services, using research to inform decision-making.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.